RomanBase/flutter_control/modules/control_core/README.md

 ---

 **Flutter Control Core**
-- `Control` Main static class.
-Initializes `ControlFactory` and provides easy access to most of core [Control] objects like `BaseLocalization`, `RouteStore`, `ControlBroadcast`, etc..
+- `Control` is main static class that creates new instance of `ControlFactory`.
-- `ControlFactory` Initializes and can store Controls, Models and other Objects.
-Works as Service Locator and Storage.\
+- `ControlFactory` Initializes and stores Controls, Models and other Objects.
+Works as a direct Service Locator.\
   Factory has own **Storage**.
 Objects in this storage are accessible via custom **key** or **Type**.
 Best practice is to use Type as a key.\
-  Factory is one and only Singleton in this Library.\
+  This Factory is one and only Singleton in this Library.\
-  Core objects of Flutter Control are stored in Factory's Storage by default (`Control.initControl`) and are accessible by their `Type` or via Providers.

 ![Structure](https://raw.githubusercontent.com/RomanBase/flutter_control/master/doc/service_locator.png)